drkumarnandan/pLM4CPPs/README.md

 You can access the pLM4CPPs web server to predict CPP activity at: https://ry2acnp6ep.us-east-1.awsapprunner.com

 ## Usage
-1. Embedding Generation: Utilize the provided scripts to generate embeddings for your peptide sequences.
+**1. Embedding Generation:** Utilize the provided scripts to generate embeddings for your peptide sequences.
-2. Model Training: Use the Jupyter notebooks to train the models with your datasets.
+**2. Model Training:** Use the Jupyter notebooks to train the models with your datasets.
-3. Evaluation: Evaluate the performance of the models using the provided datasets and protocols.
+**3. Evaluation:** Evaluate the performance of the models using the provided datasets and protocols.
-4. Prediction: Follow the protocols to predict the activity of new peptides using the pre-trained pLM4CPPs models.
+**4. Prediction:** Follow the protocols to predict the activity of new peptides using the pre-trained pLM4CPPs models.

 ## Directory Structure
 - **`dataset/`**: Contains datasets for training and evaluation.